 Upon graduating, John moved back to his native Los Angeles where he delved more deeply into jazz improvisation with Harold Land, Billy Higgins, Roberto Miranda and Kenny Burrell, and film scoring, both through the UCLA extension program.

 Since leaving academia, John has worked as a composer, bassist and producer in such diverse areas as classical, jazz, pop, rock, folk, Arabic, gospel, Klezmer, hip-hop, Western swing, film music and reggae.
 John has composed for Emmy-winning Discovery Channel documentaries, student films and reality TV.
 As bassist for the stage and dance bands on Holland America’s Ryndam cruise ship during the summer of 2001, John performed every day in a variety of styles, supporting the cast in Broadway style productions as well as guest artists ranging from classical pianists to comedians.
-Ian Hattwick’s Handwritten, from 2006 is a excellent example of John’s work as an interpreter of other composers’ work.
+Ian Hattwick’s Handwritten, from 2006 is a excellent example of John’s work as an interpreter of another composer’s work.
 A 2012 concert at the Royal Opera House in Muscat, Oman was a highlight of his work with Mesto.
 In 2013 he was the bassist for “When You’re In Love, The Whole World is Jewish,” directed by Jason Alexander.